 In this one, it turns out the boy’s father from the first film drags his old friend from med school into the horror.
 This new scientist guy sees the tape, which once again plays a major role in the plot.
 He also hooks up with the assistant chick from the first film.
 And you’re not going to believe it.
 It turns out SHE has psychic powers.

-Sadako’s ultimate goal is to be reborn and pretty much force the entire world to see her amazing (but not as good as the one in The Ring) video or read the awesome novel that is going to be released about her.
+Sadako’s ultimate goal is to be reborn and pretty much force the entire world to see her amazing video (still not as good as the one in The Ring) or read the awesome novel that is going to be released about her.
 And one of the main characters from the first Ringu is in on her evil plot to destroy the world!
 WTF?